kitchokly/quartz/content/Presentation/Questions for note-taking.md

  >
  > \[!quote\]- Transcript
  >
  > So this leaves us with some questions for note-taking.
 What or who we think of as note-worthy?
 What sources do we take notes from?
 How can we do these sources justice in our research?
-And critically, how can we bring these sources into conversation with each other and others through our notes?
+And for my purposes here, how can we bring these sources into conversation with each other and others through our notes?